lowqualitysoarin/Glyph-Initiator/README.md

 | BUILD_GLYPH_CHANNEL | Toggles the given glyph channel from the intent. | [String] channel : null,<br/> [Boolean] noAnimate : false,<br/> [Integer] interval : 10,<br/> [Integer] cycles : 1,<br/> [Integer] period : 3000 |

 ## Parameter Help
+[String] actionKey : This is the target action that you want to play when calling PLAY_GLYPH_ACTION, make the sure the name that you are going to provide in this parameter corresponds to the existing entry you added in the app.
 [String] channel : This is the channel that you want to use, check [Nothing's GDK](https://github.com/Nothing-Developer-Programme/Glyph-Developer-Kit?tab=readme-ov-file#glyph) on github to view the glyph channels of your phone.

 [Integer] interval : [Nothing's buildInterval documentation.](https://github.com/Nothing-Developer-Programme/Glyph-Developer-Kit#:~:text=buildInterval(int%20interval))\